Views: 8 Author: Site Editor Publish Time: 2021-04-04 Origin: Site

 And remember that the zipper always goes in the back, except if it is a model for SwimRun.

-Stick one foot into its corresponding leg with a plastic bag or other solution as mentioned above.
+Stick one foot into its corresponding leg with a plastic bag or other proper way to dress up wetsuit pants.

 Pull up on the leg to snap it into place.